Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: Conclusion

 \section{Conclusion}

 To conclude, the EM convergence rate was analyzed for a class of approximate ML formulations for OMOD.
 The analysis revealed the possibility of slow convergence under high SNRs.
 It also led to accelerated and inexact EM schemes.
 The implementation of these schemes for OMOD was studied, and the use of deep unfolding in EM for OMOD was also considered.
 The resulting EM algorithms were numerically shown to have competitive performance in the OMOD application.
+In deep learning-based methods, empirical study plays a key role.
+As a future direction, it would be useful to use numerical experiments to thoroughly examine the reliability and efficiency of the proposed deep unfolding EM method under different conditions.